alvarocperez/GA-efficient-frontier/README.md

 This repo presents an evolutionary algorithm (EA) capable of maximizing the sharpe ration for a given universe of 70.000 funds.

-The objective of this paper is twofold.
+The objective of this repo is twofold.
 First of all, it is shown how the EA can be used to maximise the return of a portfolio while also minimising the risk.
 Secondly, calculates the efficient frontier from the explored assets.